 We chart a course for immediately protecting at least 30% of Earth’s surface to put the brakes on rapid biodiversity loss, and then add another 20% comprising ecosystems that can suck disproportionately large amounts of carbon out of the atmosphere.
 In our view, biodiversity loss and climate change must be addressed as one interconnected problem […]

-Urban nature has a critical role to play in the future livability of cities.
+Urban nature has a critical role to play in the future liveability of cities.
 An emerging body of research reveals that bringing nature back into our cities can deliver a truly impressive array of benefits, ranging from health and well-being to climate change adaptation and mitigation.
+Aside from benefits for people, cities are often hotspots […]

 Shrinking winter snowpack harms Northeast forests year-round Climate change often conjures up images of heat, drought and hurricanes.
 But according to the latest U.S. National Climate Assessment, released on Nov.
 23, 2018, winters have warmed three times faster than summers in the Northeast in recent years.
 These changes are also producing significant effects.
 Authors: Andrew Reinmann, […]